 While a graduate student at the University of Alberta, Amy was the principal instructor for the class "Fundamental Keyboard Skills" for two years.
 Amy's graduate research topics included identifying student personality types and learning styles.
 Amy presented the resulting paper "Strong Connections" to the Edmonton Branch of the Alberta Registered Music Teachers (ARMTA), the Ottawa Region Branch of the Ontario Registered Music Teachers (ORMTA), and at the Music Teachers' National Association (MTNA) Conference in New York City in 2012.
 The paper was published in February 2013 in the MTNA E-Journal.

-As a speaker, Amy presented "Ten Tips for Healthy Relationships with Students," in Winnipeg, MB, July 2019, during A Century of Sound Connections, the CFMTA/FCAPM National Conference" and co-presented with Dr. Janet Lopinski, "Well-Rounded Musicianship: The Pathway to a Lifetime of Music Making, in Ottawa, September 2018.
+As a speaker, Amy presented "Diversifying the Repertoire" during Connecting Canada, CFMTA/FCAPM's Virtual Conference in July 2021, "Ten Tips for Healthy Relationships with Students," in Winnipeg, MB, July 2019, during A Century of Sound Connections, the CFMTA/FCAPM National Conference, and co-presented with Dr. Janet Lopinski, "Well-Rounded Musicianship: The Pathway to a Lifetime of Music Making," in Ottawa, September 2018.

 Currently, Amy is the Public Relations Committee Chair for the Canadian Federation of Music Teachers' Associations and is the Financial Chair and Vice President of ORMTA.
 Amy is Past-President of the Ottawa Region Branch of ORMTA.
 During her time as President, Amy chaired the Planning Committee for the ORMTA Convention 2018.